www-aplas/www-aplas.github.io/arrival.md

   The journey will cost you around 60 RMB and takes about 45 minutes.
 The taxi needs to be paid in cash.
 Make sure the taxi driver switches on the meter once you left the taxi stand!

-## Travel from Pudong International Airport to the Conference Center
+## <h2 id="Pudong"> Travel from Pudong International Airport to the Conference Center </h2>
 There are two options to travel from this airport to the conference center:

 * The first option is to take a long distance bus to Suzhou Railway Station directly.
 We recommend this option.

 * A bit more complex is going first by metro Line 2 to Hongqiao Railway Station, which is the last but one station of the line.
+If you don't know how to buy a ticket of metro, please read [this chapter](#metro) first.
 The metro will operate between 6:00 and 22:00.
 At Guanglan Road station however, you need change to the train at the opposite side, for the metro line from Pudong International Airport to Hongqiao Railway Station is split to two disjoint part.
 The Guanglan Road is the split point.
 There is detailed explanation in English from the broadcast, so don't worry too much.
 To complicate more, the metro may end at Songhong Road, for the shorter line can enhance the throughput of the metro.
 On this situation, you must wait for the next metro train at the same side.
 The metro will cost you 8 RMB and take about 2 hours.
-After you arrive at Hongqiao Railway Station, remain part of the journey is same as from Hongqiao airport.
+After you arrive at Hongqiao Railway Station, remain part of the journey is same as from Hongqiao airport and you can refer to [that chapter](#train).

 ### From Pudong International Airport to the Conference Center
 Following the signs for "Long Distance Bus", you can find the bus stop, which may take you 10min by walk.
 The signs are shown as below: